 Total Permethrin in Connecticut Drinking Water

-Total Permethrin has been detected in water systems serving 3,384 ZIP codes nationwide.
+Total Permethrin has been tracked across Connecticut drinking water.
 Here is what you need to know about total permethrin in your drinking water and how it may affect your household.

 What Is Total Permethrin?